 Width: 13″ (33cm)

-Sewing The Lining And Adding P
+Sewing The Lining And Adding Pockets

 I recommend adding two zipper pockets to the lining.
-We have a very easy to follow video tutorial that will make this iPad backpack more secure.
+We have a very easy-to-follow video tutorial that will make this iPad backpack more secure.

 Note: On side of my lining I have added a double elasticized pocket to stash my car keys and my sunglass.
 I want to have these two pockets because of ease of access, although they are not as secure as the zipper pocket.

 Once you have added a zipper pocket to the lining, sew the gusset, then place the gusset print facing down over the lining print facing up.
 In other words, the prints are facing each other.
 For a more comprehensive way to sew curves, I'll share with you this separate tutorial that will give you a few super easy tips and tricks.
-They give me professional looking results every time.
+They give me professional-looking results every time.

 Once the pockets are in and the gusset is sewn put the lining aside.

-Sewing The Inner Zipper P
+Sewing The Inner Zipper Pocket

 This is perhaps my favorite pocket to make, it works in nearly any bag.
 But I have to say it's not the easiest to try and explain.
 I will do my best, but expect a video tutorial soon.

 You will need to cut four rectangles that are 13 3/4″ and as wide as the main piece of the bag, there is a cutting line mark in your pattern.